jvermillard/leshan/README.md

 The list of the registered clients: http://localhost:8080/api/clients

 Get the instace 0 of the object 3 of a registered client: http://localhost:8080/api/clients/{endpoint}/3/0

+Leshan also provides a simple UI (http://localhost:8080) to get the list of connected clients and read some values of clients resources.